 6 tips for international students in the Netherlands

 Before I started working at IamExpat, I was a master’s student at the University of Amsterdam (UvA).
-I studied Classics at university in England for three years, finishing in summer 2018.
-By the beginning of September, I was on my way, in the back of my parent’s car, to Amsterdam to begin a master’s course in Classics – Ancient History.
+I studied Classics at a university in England for three years, finishing in the summer of 2018.
+By the beginning of September, I was on my way, in the back of my parent’s car, to Amsterdam to begin a master’s course in Classics - Ancient History.

 Whenever I look back at those first few months in Amsterdam, I always laugh at how much I didn’t know and how unprepared I was for the challenges that lay ahead of me.
 However, with a little bit of common sense and determination and a whole lot of luck, I managed to navigate my way through my first year in Amsterdam with relatively few speed bumps.